-Patriot Guardens is an integrated agriculture and economic diversification initiative of Joint Base West Virginia that is aligning and mobilizing strategic efforts in order to provide new economic and employment opportunities.
+Patriot Guardens is an integrated agriculture and economic diversification initiative of the West Virginia Military Authority that is aligning and mobilizing strategic efforts in order to provide new economic and employment opportunities.
 The initiative involves partnerships with West Virginia State University (WVSU) Extension Service, the U.S. Department of Agriculture Appalachian Small Fruit Research Station at Kearneysville, NRCS, West Virginia University, Marshall University, Shepherd University and landowners and coal operators across the state.

 The statewide initiative pools resources and creates an agriculture-centric system to assist West Virginians, particularly but not limited to veterans and military personnel, in: